HemangiVarkal/Ramses2VTKHDF/papers/paper.md

 5. **Visualization:** The generated `VTKHDF` file can be loaded directly into `ParaView`, where researchers can explore simulation data interactively, leveraging multi-resolution visualization to analyze cosmic phenomena.

-Users interact with `Chhavi` via a command-line interface `CLI` or `Python API`, with flexible options for input directories, field selection, output file prefixes, and a dry-run mode for previewing conversions.
+Users interact with `Chhavi` via a command-line interface `CLI` or `Python API`, with flexible options for input directories, output directories, field selection, output file prefixes, number of CPU cores for parallel conversion and a dry-run mode for previewing conversions.
 The package also includes an automated test suite that ensures reliability and reproducibility of the conversion process.

 ## Syntax Example